The dawn of clean energy is also the advent of free energy—and that will prove to be the game changer.

 LCA Charrette, Park City, Utah 2003

-Charrettes are just about that simple.
+Charrettes are just about as simple as that.
+Sitting down with ideas, discussing and drawing.
 The pizza box is optional.
 Continue reading “What is a Charrette?”

 Growth Is the Engine of Change — LNV (2000)